Hiring the right accountant can make or break your business.

-To be truly successful, businesses must keep tabs on their finances.
+To be truly successful, businesses must keep tabs on their finances and enlist expert advice when managing the company’s money starts becoming complex.
 If business owners don’t know where they stand on a monthly or annual basis, their chances of surviving in the midst of cut-throat competition decreases exponentially.

 Despite the importance of financial management in a business, only 3% of business owners are able to read their financial statements.
 The task of ensuring that everything is indeed in order usually falls on the company’s accountant.
 This is why hiring the right accountant to meet your business’s unique needs is very important.
 In this article, we outline the role of a good accountant and provide tips and strategies to help you hire an accountant for your business.

 Why hire an accountant?
 Before you hire an accountant for your business, you need to understand their three basic roles: